 The Australian IP Report

-The Australian IP Report is a comprehensive annual report of IP activity in Australia.
-It is the OCE's flagship annual publication.
+The Australian IP Report is our annual flagship publication, providing a comprehensive overview of IP activity in Australia.